Lexi Potter

-Alexia Potter (born 17 August 2006) is an English professional footballer who plays as a midfielder for Chelsea, and the England U19 team.
+Alexia "Lexi" Potter (born 17 August 2006) is an English professional footballer who plays as a midfielder for Chelsea and the England under-23 national team.
 A product of the Chelsea academy, she previously captained the England under-17s.

 Youth career

 With Chelsea U16s, Potter is a Youth Cup and Academy Cup winner, having represented the club at WSL Academy League level.

 Club career

 On 3 September 2023, at 17 years-old, Potter became the youngest female player in England to sign a professional football contract.
 A product of the Chelsea academy, having been with the club from 8 years-old, she joined Chelsea committing to the club until summer 2026.
 She then joined Crystal Palace for the 2023–24 season.
 On 12 November 2023, as a 78th-minute substitute, Potter scored her debut professional goal for Crystal Palace, within 12 minutes, in a 3–2 victory over Lewes.

 On 31 August 2024, Potter signed a new four-year contract with Chelsea and returned to Crystal Palace on loan for the 2024–25 season.

+Potter made her first start in the Women's Super League on 18 March 2026, where she scored the winner, her first goal for Chelsea, in a 2–1 win over Brighton.